Qiskit/RFCs/####-sparse-observable.md

 This is done by Python-space n-dimensional broadcasting of the `observables` array and then flattening the contained `SparseObservables` into only measurement terms.

 Next, we use points (3) and (4) to produce a set of groups of compatible measurements for each group of observables.
+We store a hash map of measurement bases to the execution index that was used for that basis.
 The outer groups are still n-dimensional, but the inner groups no longer need to be stored as such; each element of the inner group refers to one shot loop (up to twirling, etc) of distinct executions on the QPU, so the inner group is naturally serial.

 Each preparation program is then run with each of the measurement bases necessary (plus error-mitigation overhead, etc).
 The return is the estimation of the expectation value measurement-basis Pauli string, from which the associated eigenstate-projection operators can be constant-time derived.
-For each preparation program for each `SparseObservable` (respecting n-dimensional broadcasting), the observable can then be calculated by weighted-summing look-ups into a hash-map of results.
+For each preparation program for each `SparseObservable` (respecting n-dimensional broadcasting), the observable can be evaluated:

+1. For each term of the `SparseObservable`, find the equivalent measurement term.
+2. Use the hash map of measurement bases to execution indices to look up the error-mitigated counts for that term.
+3. Use the original abstract term to compute the expectation value from the counts.
+4. Weighted-sum all the values for each abstract term with its coefficient.

+This procedure is repeated for each observable in the n-d broadcast.
-This produces the n-dimensional `values` and `stds` fields of the `PubResult`.
+This then produces the n-dimensional `values` and `stds` fields of the `PubResult`.

+In general, `qiskit.primitives` can expose Rust-space helper functions from `qiskit._accelerate` if any of this evaluation is a performance bottleneck in practice.

 ### Memory comparisons